-Finding Certainty in the Unknown: College Recruitment in 2020 and Beyond
+Finding Certainty in College Recruitment in 2020 and Beyond

 2020 has certainly been a time where the usual recruitment pathways for domestic students have been turned completely topsy-turvy.
 The usual progression of high school students taking tests en masse and those results being used as drivers for enrollment pipelines across the country is quickly becoming a distant memory.